dlccyes/taskman/README.md

 3. enter`./taskman -w  first_task`

-4. a task names `first_task` will be created for today
+4. a task named `first_task` will be created for today, storing in a txt file named `tasks.txt`

    ```
    task first_task added to 20210703 with ind = 43